adityainardum/Programs-of-C-for-Beginner/2D-Array/README.md

  -------------------

- 4. Matrix Transpose

- The Transpose of a matrix is the matrix flipped over it's main diagonal , switching the row and column indices of the matrix.
+ 4. Matrix Transpose -The Transpose of a matrix is the matrix flipped over it's main diagonal , switching the row and column indices of the matrix.

  5. Matrix Multiplication